anhtholee/pandas-benchmarking/README.md

 # pandas-benchmarking
-Benchmarking on common use cases in pandas
+Benchmarking on common use cases in pandas.

 Topics covered in the notebook
 - Useful magic commands
  + time and timeit
  + prun and lprun